Revisiting Jewish heritage in Spain

 Urban Cultours

-project wants to add to the many initiatives that enrichen
+project adds to the initiatives

-our culture and tradition, contributing with the
+our culture and tradition, contributing to the

-continuity, development and promotion of Jewish
+development and promotion of Jewish

 identity.